Muhammad in Islam: In Medina

 In Medina, Muhammad's first focus was on the construction of a mosque, which, when completed, was of an austere nature.
 Apart from being the center of prayer service, the mosque also served as a headquarters of administrative activities.
 Adjacent to the mosque was built the quarters for Muhammad's family.
 As there was no definite arrangement for calling people to prayer, Bilal ibn Ribah was appointed to call people in a loud voice at each prayer time, a system later replaced by Adhan believed to be informed to Abdullah ibn Zayd in his dream, and liked and introduced by Muhammad.

-The Emigrants of Mecca, known as Muhajirun, had left almost everything there and came to Medina empty-handed.
-They were cordially welcomed and helped by the Muslims of Medina, known as Ansar (the helpers).
-Muhammad made a formal bond of fraternity among them that went a long way in eliminating long-established enmity among various tribes, particularly Aws and Khazraj.

-Establishment of a new polity

-After the arrival of Muhammad in Medina, its people could be divided into four groups: